 - Finally, garnish with chopped coriander.
 Cover and keep the flavours to settle for about 10 mins

-- You can serve this dish on its own or with Chinese chili paste or any pickle on the side
+- You can serve this dish on its own or with Chinese chilli paste or any pickle on the side

 - Yummy !!!

 I must say that our numerous visits to various Chinese restaurants in the China Town, in Central London, just to taste their authentic dumplings, have always been tantamount to a massive disappointment.
 They never lived up to our expectations, especially, when it came to flavours, I found the outermost layer, very soft and moist but the inner filling was almost flavourless.

 Surely, it became an instant hit with my family and with my friends.
 I even went as far as making sea-weed, the most favoured Chinese side dish.
 In fact, in place of real sea-weed, which is hard to find, I deep-fried savoury cabbage!
 Well, it tasted very satisfyingly crunchy and flavourful just like the original version of fried sea-weed.

 First, make the dough with the following ingredients :